MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-split.md

 <a name="managing-distributed-data"></a>

-## Distributed datasets on HDFS
+## Create a distributed dataset on HDFS with rxSplit

 In HDFS, the data is distributed automatically, typically to a subset of the nodes, and the computations are also distributed to the nodes containing the required data.
-On this system, we recommend *composite* .xdf files, which are specialized files designed to be managed by HDFS.
+To work with data on HDFS, we recommend *composite* .xdf files, which are specialized files designed to be managed by HDFS.
 For more information, see [Import HDFS > Write a composite XDF](how-to-revoscaler-data-hdfs.md#write-a-composite-xdf).

-### Create data files with rxSplit

 For some computations, such as those involving distributed prediction, it is most efficient to perform the computations on a distributed data set, one in which each node sees only the data it is supposed to work on.
 You can split an .xdf file into portions suitable for distribution using the function *rxSplit*.
 For example, to split the large airline data into five files for distribution on a five node cluster, you could use *rxSplit* as follows: